back

 → (Local/External Resources, Tools)

-This modularity supports flexibility, but also expands the attack surface.
+This modularity supports flexibility, but also expands the attack surface significantly, especially when third party servers enter the supply chain.

 Category Example Risk Potential Issue Mitigation